Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-snowflake.md

 ## Preparing warehouse for Eppo

 Before you connect Eppo to your data warehouse, it is recommended that you create a Service User for Eppo.
 This Service User should then be used to connect Eppo to your warehouse.
+Additionally, you will need to grant this Service User access to read from tables you want Eppo to create metrics from as well as create a schema for Eppo to write intermediate results and temporary tables to.

+Instructions for all of the above are immediately below.

 ### Create a Service User for Eppo
 1. Log into Snowflake with a user that has `ACCOUNTADMIN` privileges.